zoom/zoomapps-sample-js/README.md

 #### Zoom for Government

-If you are a [ZfG](https://www.zoomgov.com/) customer you can use the `ZM_HOST` variable to change the base URL used for Zoom.
+If you are a [ZfG](https://www.zoomgov.com/) customer you can set the `ZM_HOST` environment variable to change the base URL used for
+Zoom.
 This will allow you to adjust to the different Marketplace and API Base URLs used by ZfG customers.

 **Marketplace URL:** marketplace.*zoomgov.com*